Event

 We are delighted to announce that the 33rd CHME conference will be hosted by University of Essex, UK, from 20th to 23rd May 2025.

-The 33rd CHME aims to offer a distinctive forum where participants from academia, industry, government, and other sectors can actively exchange, share, and challenge ideas through cutting-edge research on hospitality industry.
+The 33rd CHME Conference aims to offer a distinctive forum where participants from academia, industry, government, and other sectors can actively exchange, share, and challenge ideas through cutting-edge research on hospitality industry.
 The conference theme, ‘Transforming the hospitality sector through innovation’, is of great relevance for everyone in hospitality and tourism education.

 At the heart of our conference lies the ambition to delve deeply into the modern challenges faced by the hospitality industry.
 We aim to encourage meaningful discussions and nurture fresh viewpoints in a field that is continuously adapting on a global scale.
 We're keen to receive a diverse range of submissions, from theoretical and empirical research papers to methodological studies and in-depth case studies that focus on particular nations.